hashstation/hashstation/INSTALL-Docker.md

-# Deploying Fitcrack using a custom Docker build
+# Deploying Hashstation using a custom Docker build

-This document describes how to prepare and run a custom Docker build of Fitcrack server.
+This document describes how to prepare and run a custom Docker build of Hashstation server.

 ### Requirements
 x86-64 (in future we may add Arm support)